endikoci02/dice-roller-mpc-server/README.md

   }
 }
 Restart Claude Desktop completely.

+##note for windows installation make sure to use // on the path

 🔎 Verification & Testing
 You can test standard server without Claude by using standard Docker MCP CLI in your terminal: